OleksiiDubovyk/CoastalDiversity/README.md

 The data collected during the dissertation research of [Ella DiPetto](https://edipetto.weebly.com/).

 ### Functional traits
-The dataset used was EltonTraits 1.0^[Wilman, H., J. Belmaker, J. Simpson, C. de la Rosa, M. M. Rivadeneira, and W. Jetz.
-2014.
-EltonTraits 1.0: species-level foraging attributes of the world’s birds and mammals.
-Ecology 95:2027–2027. https://doi.org/10.1890/13-1917.1].
+The dataset used was EltonTraits 1.0[^eltontraits].

 ## Contents